gomorpheus/morpheus-docs/installation/database/percona/percona-config-5_7-generic.rst

       **Node 01** may still be running the ``mysql@bootstrap.service`` service, and not mysql.
 You can run ``systemctl stop mysql@bootstrap.service`` first and then run ``systemctl start mysql`` to restart the service.
 The bootstrap service just needs to be run initially when the cluster is started.

 #.
-To verify that mySQL now requires TLS, run the following command, replacing parameters as needed.
+To verify that MySQL now requires TLS, run the following command, replacing parameters as needed.
 You should receive an error similar to
    ``ERROR 3159 (HY000): Connections using insecure transport are prohibited while --require_secure_transport=ON``

    .. code-block:: bash